Last updated:

 - Proof of satisfactory financial means to cover the complete period of stay of the applicant

-Work Permits in Malta
+Work permits in Malta

-For Malta’s accession to the EU, citizens of EU/EFTA countries and their close family members including spouses and children will not require any employment licenses for working in Malta, even if they are not EU or EFTA citizens.
-All other nationals, termed Third Country Nationals (TCNs), are to provide a single permit application for working and residing in Malta.
+For Malta’s accession to the EU, citizens of EU/EFTA countries and their close family members, including spouses and children, will not require any employment licenses for working in Malta, even if they are not EU or EFTA citizens.
+All other nationals, termed Third Country Nationals (TCNs) are to provide a single permit application for working and residing in Malta.

-From 2014, every TCN is required to complete the process of a single permit.
+From 2014, every TCN (Third-Country National) is required to complete the process of a single permit.
 This is to be approved for work and residing in Malta.
 This single permit system requires the application of a Single Permit, which must include the following.

 - A valid employment contract copy